Sprinkler Head Revisited: Momentum, Forces, and Flows in Machian Propulsion: Conservation of momentum

-Thus, if the reverse sprinkler moves without friction or resistance in a perfect fluid, it first accelerates towards the incoming water, then turns with constant angular velocity in its steady state, and finally comes to a stop when the flow of water is turned off.
-One complication which was not considered by Schultz but which is discussed in \cite{Jenkins}, is that, since the water has some viscosity, not all of its steady-state angular momentum will be transferred to the sprinkler when the water leaves the tank.
-There will be some amount of water flow that does not enter the sprinkler head.
-The corresponding angular momentum will be transferred to the surrounding tank, and, with respect to the tank's frame of reference, the reverse sprinkler will appear to experience a small torque even in the steady state.
-This torque would tend to make the reverse sprinkler turn towards the incoming water, in the direction opposite to the rotation of the regular sprinkler.
+Thus, if the reverse sprinkler moves without friction or resistance in an ideal fluid, it first accelerates towards the incoming water, then turns with constant angular velocity in its steady state, and finally comes to a stop when the flow of water is shut off.
+One complication which was not considered by Schultz but which is discussed in \cite{Jenkins}, is that, since the water has some viscosity, not all of its steady-state angular momentum will be transferred to the sprinkler as the water leaves the tank.
+There will be some amount of water flow that does not enter the sprinkler head.\footnote{It is well known that viscosity in a Newtonian fluid is directly related to the diffusion of momentum.} The corresponding angular momentum will be transferred to the surrounding tank, and, with respect to the tank's frame of reference, the reverse sprinkler will experience a small torque even in the steady state.
+This torque tends to make the reverse sprinkler turn towards the incoming water, in the direction opposite to the rotation of the regular sprinkler.\footnote{The fact that the reverse sprinkler experiences no torque for steady, inviscid flow may also be interpreted as a variation on a theorem, the so-called d'Alembert's paradox, which establishes that steady, inviscid flow cannot exert any drag on a solid object \cite{dAlembert} (see also \cite{Batchelor-dAlembert}).
+Clearly, such a result must follow from conservation as long as there is no mechanism to diffuse momentum out of a surface enclosing the solid object and the region of steady flow around it, as explained in \cite{Milne-Thomson-dAlembert}.}

-All of these predictions are supported by experiment, though it would be desirable to rigorously test the dependence of the of the steady-state torque upon the viscosity of the fluid.\footnote{Wolfgang Rueckner (Harvard) has suggested operating a reverse sprinkler in a fluid whose viscosity depends strongly on temperature ---such as argon gas or liquid glycerin--- and reported some encouraging (but very preeliminary) results with the former: while maintaining a constant flow rate, an increase in the fluid viscosity seems to result in an increase in the terminal angular velocity of the reverse sprinkler. \cite{Rueckner}} It is very simple to generalize this argument to explain the motion of the putt-putt boat, by considering the conservation of linear, rather than angular, momentum.
+All of these predictions are supported by experiment \cite{UMD-web}, though it might be desirable to rigorously test the dependence of the steady-state torque on the viscosity of the fluid.
+Wolfgang Rueckner (Harvard) has suggested operating a reverse sprinkler in a fluid whose viscosity depends strongly on temperature ---such as argon gas or liquid glycerin--- and reported some encouraging (but very preliminary) results with the former: while maintaining a constant flow rate, an increase in viscosity seems to result in an increase in the terminal angular velocity of the reverse sprinkler. \cite{Rueckner}

+In short, both the regular and the inverse sprinkler can turn {\it only to the extent that angular momentum may be transferred to the surrounding environment}.
+It is straightforward to generalize this argument to the putt-putt boat by considering the conservation of linear, rather than angular, momentum.
+Remarkably, this elementary observation suffices to clarify a number of confusions that persist in the scientific literature on Machian propulsion, as we shall see in Secs. \ref{sec:shapes} and \ref{sec:applications}.